Last updated: December 10th, 2024

 🚂 Arriving by train: If by chance you arriving in Athens by train, you most likely will be arriving at Larissa Station – this is the main train station in the city.
 You can transfer to the metro here at St. Larissis Station and can take the metro or public transit to wherever you need.

-🏨 Where to stay in Athens: As I said above, we stayed in Plaka and 2 perfect days in Athens.
+🏨 Where to stay in Athens: During our 2 days in Athens, we stayed in Plaka – one of the most charming neighbourhoods in Athens.
 We stayed in a rooftop Airbnb that had spectacular views of the Acropolis.
 Everything was within walking distance and we felt safe the entire visit.
 It was also a very reasonably priced place but if you are looking for budget-friendly accommodations, check out these cool hostels on Hostelworld.

 HIGHLIGHT: Stroll around the Acropolis

-You can’t visit Athens without visiting the Acropolis!
-And let me tell you, it’s worth it!
-What I didn’t know before visiting Athens was that there is a lot to see at the Acropolis!
-It’s not just the iconic Parthenon.
-You can see the remains of other sites such as the Theatre of Dionysus, the Odeon of Herodes Atticus, and the Temple of Nike Athena.
-All of this is included in your ticket!
+You can’t spend 2 days in Athens without exploring the Acropolis!
+And let me tell you, it’s absolutely worth it!
+One thing I didn’t realize before visiting Athens was that there is actually a lot to see at the Acropolis beyond the iconic Parthenon!
+Also included in your ticket is access to the remains of other sites such as the Theatre of Dionysus, the Odeon of Herodes Atticus, and the Temple of Nike Athena!

 ⏰ We spent just over 1-2 hours exploring the grounds